orellazri/droptext/README.md

 ## Usage

-In the both the server and client directories, copy .env.example to .env and change the parameters accordingly.
+In both the server and client directories, copy .env.example to .env and change the parameters accordingly.

 To run the server/client execute `yarn start` (or npm) in the respective directory.